alan-turing-institute/data-safe-haven/new_dsg_environment/azure-vms/tests/README.md

 ### Testing package installation

-For each of the three environments (2.7, 3.6, 3.7), switch to environment `pyMN` with
+For each of the three Pyhton versions installed (2.7, 3.6, 3.7), switch to environment `pyMN`, where `M` is the major version number and `N` is the minor version number (e.g. for Python 3.6, use `py36`) and do the following:

+Activate the conda environment for the Python version.

 ```
 conda activate pyMN
 ```

-then run the Python tests with:
+Run the Python tests with:

 ```
 python tests.py
 ```

-If it's right, it should output something like:
+The expected outcome for a successful test is:

 ```
 Ran 2 tests in 0.308s